MadanBakthav/VideoClassifier/README.md

 # VideoClassifier
 A Classifier model to classify the frames of Video

-Dependencies
+Dependencies:
-Opencv
+1. Opencv
-tensorflow > 2.0
+2. tensorflow > 2.0
-tqdm
+3. tqdm
-pickle
+4. pickle
-numpy
+5. numpy
-pandas
+6. pandas

 How to use :